 Less than ten years later, we moved into our current building in Gloucester.
 But most people don’t realize that the original granite structure initially stood in Boston.
 Our forefathers purchased the building; then, as was common practice at the time, moved it piece by piece to its present location where it has remained steadfast and strong for over 160 years.

-Today, with over $600 Million in assets, the Bank continues to meet the needs of its customers.
+Today, with close to $700 million in assets, the Bank continues to meet the needs of its customers.
 We still stand as a safe and sound mutual savings bank, and continue to strive to offer the modern and convenient products and services our customers require.